Fates-List-Archive/apidocs/docs/staff-guide/info.md

 - NSFW commands with proper channel gating
 - Does the bot follow Discord ToS?
 - Is the bot offline?
 If so, take a screenshot of the bot being offline.
-Once you have taken a screenshot, post the media link in the reason for denial
+Once you have taken a screenshot, post the media link in the reason for denial.
+The second half of the staff verification code is /Sunbeam/
 - Quality of the bot.
 Does it provide *any* unique and interesting features?
 What is its use case?
-The staff verification code is *not* SHA1 of Frostpaw/[user id].
 Is it a copy/fork of another bot?
+Be careful when dealing with these
 - **Is the bot well-known and known to be high-quality?**
 - **Is the bots owner correct (validate using other bot lists or Head Admins+ if needed), report violations to a Admin+ ASAP**
 - **Quality of bot descriptions and long description**

 **Remember.
 Approve and deny bots without bias.
 Just because you like/dislike the owner does NOT mean you approve/deny their bots!**

+- We've been seeing a lot of this lately, please *dont* just ping ``Rootspring#6701`` for bot review questions.
+Instead, ping any Admin+ and then come to me.

 !!! info

-    Head Admins+ may approve known large bots without fully testing them if they are KNOWN to be high quality and have been widely used by them.
+    Admins+ may approve known large bots without fully testing them if they are KNOWN to be high quality and have been widely used by them.
 This is in place to reduce our queue size allowing smaller bots to be tested more quickly and with better feedback

 If a bot is in need of verification, it may also be tested on its support server.
 This also goes for regular bots as well.
+Be sure to still test the bot though!

 ## Bots in other languages